emeno89/kafkalib/README.md

 }
 ````

 In the example above we create simple async producer and consumer.
-Producer sends message and are going to close, Consumer reads this message and receives cancel signal.
+Producer sends message and is going to close, Consumer reads this message and receives cancel signal.
 You can implement your own handler (for example - struct method).
 You can also send error from your handler and control processing of consumer using commitAfterFailure in Consume method.